perfectly-preserved-pie/automateordie.io---old/_posts/2020-06-14-using-kinobi-open-source-to-patch-custom-lob-applications.md

-If you _don't_ define patches for every version, they'll show up as an "Unknown" version in the JAMF Patch Management report as you see below:
+If you _don't_ define patches for every version, they'll show up as an "Unknown" version in the JAMF Patch Management report:
 ![Undefined patch versions](https://i.imgur.com/WcF7k6F.png)